Commodities

 Mentioned in this article

-U.S. heating oil futures declined in early Monday trading, slipping below the $2.40 per gallon threshold.
-By 7:05 a.m.
-EST, the contract traded at $2.3975, marking a decrease of approximately 0.7% from the prior session's settlement.
+U.S. heating oil futures declined in early Monday trading, breaching the $2.40 per gallon threshold.
+As of 7:05 a.m.
+Eastern Standard Time, the contract traded at $2.3975 on the New York Mercantile Exchange, marking a decrease of 1.6 cents, or approximately 0.7%, from Friday's settlement price of $2.4133.
+The session's trading range extended from a low of $2.3678 to a high of $2.4025.

 Related Articles